ebaauw/homebridge-rpi/README.md

 its functionality and command-line arguments.

 ### Installation
-To install Homebridge ZP:
+To install Homebridge RPi:
 - Follow the instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) to install Node.js and Homebridge;
-- Install the Homebridge ZP plugin through Homebridge Config UI X or manually by:
+- Install the Homebridge RPi plugin through Homebridge Config UI X or manually by:
   ```
-  $ sudo npm -g i homebridge-zp
+  $ sudo npm -g i homebridge-rpi
   ```
-- Edit `config.json` and add the `ZP` platform provided by Homebridge ZP, see [**Configuration**](#configuration).
+- Edit `config.json` and add the `RPi` platform provided by Homebridge RPi, see [**Homebridge Configuration**](#homebridge-configuration).

 ### Homebridge Configuration
 The configuration for Homebridge RPi can become rather complex, with nested